-You’ll have to be admitted to the Toulouse Graduate School® and submit the following materials to the program office:
+You'll have to be admitted to the graduate school and submit the following materials to the program office:

 We encourage you to complete the application process by Jan.
 15 for fall admission.
-More information about graduate school and program admission requirements is available in the catalog.
+More information about graduate school and program admission requirements is at the catalog.

 If you don't have government work experience, a paid internship allows you to apply classroom knowledge and develop professional skills for a successful career.
 Our internship coordinator will help you find an internship, but you're responsible for developing the qualifications and interpersonal skills necessary for employment.

-Additional information is available at the PACS website or in the Ph.D.
+Additional information is available at our website or in the Ph.D.
 Degree Program Handbook available from the Ph.D. program coordinator.

 Several financial assistance options are available to you, and we recommend investigating them when applying to the program.
-Students who are not Texas residents and receive at least $1,000 a year in scholarships may be eligible for in-state tuition rates.
+Students who aren't Texas residents and receive at least $1,000 a year in scholarships may be eligible for in-state tuition rates.
 The options include: